Azure/sap-edge-integration-cell-on-azure-accelerator/README.md

 Scenarios range from hybrid setups like connecting a local ERP to SAP Sales Cloud, to complete on-premises scenarios like SAP PI/PO to ECC communication within a factory.
 EIC requires outbound internet connectivity for heartbeats and updates though.

 > [!NOTE]
-> Learn more about running EIC on validated hardware at the "edge" in your factory, plant, shop floor etc. with Azure Stack HCI [here](https://learn.microsoft.com/azure-stack/hci/).
+> Learn more about running EIC on validated hardware at the "edge" in your factory, plant, shop floor etc. with Azure Local (formerly Azure Stack HCI) [here](https://learn.microsoft.com/azure/azure-local/).
 > AKS gets deployed to HCI via [Azure Arc](https://learn.microsoft.com/azure/aks/hybrid/resource-manager-quickstart).
 Adjust the terraform scripts to use the [azurerm_arc_kubernetes_cluster](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/arc_kubernetes_cluster) provider accordingly.

 ## Getting Started